wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

    There are two codes that you need to enter.

-1. In the registration email, "click here to join the training" makes use of Microsoft Teams.
+1. In the registration <strong>email, "click here to join the training"</strong> makes use of Microsoft Teams.
 So install or upgrade it before the class.

    PROTIP: It helps to have a secone screen: one to view instructions, another for notes.